 - The use of potassium in the calculation is thought to be optional, and though the college has occasionally used it in their model answers, the Chair of the Second Part Exam had announced in July of 2019 that "anion gap calculations should be made without inclusion of potassium or correction to albumin" unless otherwise specified in the question stem.

-- If you have used potassium, the "normal " gap you expect is 12, even though there is thought to be a range of normal values.
+- If you have not used potassium, the "normal " gap you expect is 12, even though there is thought to be a range of normal values.
+The gap with potassium is usually held to be 16.

 - The "normal" expected value decreases by 1mEq/L for every 4g/L decrease in serum albumin